Simon’s experience at the Schneider Electric Marathon de Paris.

 The 2018 Schneider Electric Marathon de Paris had 43,537 finishers, which makes it one of Europe’s largest marathons, Simon was one of the finishers and finished with a very solid time of 4:18:11.
 Simon also led the pre race briefing for our runners because it was his first time running the race, he did his homework on the course and was happy to pass this insight on to our runners at the race briefing.
 He went through what he had learnt in chronological order – start areas, race route, finish area etc and then covered feed stations, landmarks and any notable hills on the course.
 This was very well received with our runners as it gave them an extra bit of guidance to help them prepare.

-The 2019 Schneider Electric Marathon de Paris is expected to have even more finishers as city centre marathons are becoming increasingly popular and runners from all over the world want to experience the marathon fever.
+The Schneider Electric Marathon de Paris is expected to have even more finishers next time round as city centre marathons are becoming increasingly popular and runners from all over the world want to experience the marathon fever.